 A History of Racial Injustice

-EJI is proud to announce the release of our 2014 calendar, A History of Racial Injustice.
-This full-color wall calendar expands on EJI's 2013 calendar with nearly double the historical entries and new short essays highlighting historical events and issues in our nation's racial history.
-EJI's 2014 calendar is now available in Spanish.
+EJI's 2015 calendar, A History of Racial Injustice, is a full-color wall calendar that includes hundreds of historical entries and twelve short essays highlighting historical events and issues in our nation's racial history.

 The calendar is designed to be a helpful tool for learning more about racial history.
 Expanded content from A History of Racial Injustice is now available in our online timeline.